Desai-Vedant/AIDesk/README.md

     - Replace `'--YOUR OPENAI API KEY--'` with your API key.

+2. **Gemini API Key**: Replace the Gemini API key in the code with your own API key.
+Obtain your API key by signing up for Gemini API key.

+    - Locate the following line in `functions.py`:

+        ```python
+        genai.configure(api_key='--YOUR API KEY--')
+        ```

+    - Replace `'--YOUR API KEY--'` with your API key.

-2. **Owner Name**: Customize the owner's name in the code to your preferred name.
+3. **Owner Name**: Customize the owner's name in the code to your preferred name.
 This is the name the assistant will use when interacting with you.

     - Locate the following line in `functions.py`: